joaosczip/timescaledb-benchmarking/README.md

 ## Running the tests

-In order to run the automated tests, run the command specified below:
+To run the automated tests, run the command specified below:

 ```sh
 $ go test ./...